mLewisLogic/despec/docs/reports/2025-09-30__phase0__concurrent_performance.md

-# Concurrent Access Test Report - Despec Phase 0 Utilities
+# Concurrent Access Test Report - xdd Phase 0 Utilities

 ## Executive Summary

-Comprehensive concurrent access tests were conducted on the despec Phase 0 utility classes (AtomicWriter and FileLock).
+Comprehensive concurrent access tests were conducted on the xdd Phase 0 utility classes (AtomicWriter and FileLock).
 The tests revealed **critical race conditions and data corruption issues** under concurrent load that need to be addressed before production use.

 ## Test Environment